AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 On the surface, Outer Wilds is "just another space exploration game."
 But peel back the layers, and it's a captivating and philosophical story about life and death.

-{% include picture.html img="supernova" ext="jpg" alt="Your solar system's sun collapses under its own gravity in a violent supernova." %}
+{% include picture.html img="supernova.jpg" alt="Your solar system's sun collapses under its own gravity in a violent supernova." %}

 After you reach the Eye of the Universe and make your way towards the windy chasm that lies at its end, you're teleported to what seems to be a parallel version of the Observatory back at Timber Hearth—except it's much darker (both literally and figuratively), and all of the text has changed.

 There, you learn that it wasn't just your sun that went supernova—many others like it have also reached the end of their lifetime.
 The entire universe is dying a slow and painful death.

-{% include picture.html img="observatory" ext="jpg" alt="An exhibit at the Observatory describing the death of our solar system's sun." %}
+{% include picture.html img="observatory.jpg" alt="An exhibit at the Observatory describing the death of our solar system's sun." %}

 Later, you're transported to a forest, where you meet your fellow Hearthians once again.
 You and the gang get together for one last chorus around a campfire.